All your questions? Answered.

 We carry three different grades of matcha: Ceremonial, Premium, and Culinary.
 First off, it is important to know that all of the grades of matcha have the same health benefits, the difference between the grades is taste.

 Ceremonial Matcha is our highest grade of matcha.
 It is made with the youngest green tea leaves which gives it a smoother and slightly sweeter taste.
-Young tea leaves are ideal for matcha because they contain less veins.
+Young tea leaves are ideal for matcha because they contain fewer veins.
 This makes it easier for the leaves to be ground down into a super fine powder.

 Premium matcha is our second highest grade of matcha.
 It is made using the leaves that aren't selected for Ceremonial.
 It has a smooth grassy taste.
 We have two different grades of premium matcha available, Premium Matcha and Organic Premium Matcha.